arngll/arnce-spec/n6drc-arnce.md

 If the callsign could be encoded as an EUI-48, then you **MUST** encode your callsign as an EUI-48 and convert it to an EUI-64 using the standard EUI-48 to EUI-64 mechanism (using `0xFFFE` for the padding value).
-For larger callsigns , we follow similar logic that we did when constructing the EUI-48:
+For larger callsigns, we follow similar logic that we did when constructing the EUI-48:

        7 --Octet 1-- 0   7 --Octet 2-- 0   7 --Octet 3-- 0